dnkwati/dnkwati.github.io/about.md

     <div class="article__content">
       <ul>
         <li>
-          “The way to get started is to quit talking and begin doing.” – Walt Disney
+          “The only impossible journey is the one you never begin.” <strong> – Tony Robbins</strong>
         </li>
         <li>
-          “Success is not final; failure is not fatal: It is the courage to continue that counts.” – Winston S. Churchill
+          “The way to get started is to quit talking and begin doing.” <strong> – Walt Disney</strong>
         </li>
         <li>
-          “The only impossible journey is the one you never begin.” – Tony Robbins
+          “Success is not final; failure is not fatal: It is the courage to continue that counts.” <strong> – Winston S. Churchill</strong>
         </li>
       </ul>
     </div>